spacer

 134,000 SF

-275 Blomquist St, Redwood City, CA
+Location275 Blomquist St, Redwood City, CA

 sPACER

 Most of the sleeping units have en-suite bathrooms; for those clients to whom that privilege is not extended, there are bathroom-less units with access to individual shower and toilet stalls in shared restroom modules.
 Other prefabricated modules house offices and meeting rooms for support staff and security, storage for client belongings and for facilities maintenance, laundry rooms and medical clinics, and staff break and restrooms.
+These are some of the prefabricated modules this project is composed of:

 One site-built structure contains two large community rooms; the other serves as a dining hall with an attached commercial kitchen, which will serve all of the operator’s facilities in the area and which will be used to train clients for future employment in culinary industries.
 Garage doors open these large gathering spaces to landscaped plazas on the exterior, enlarging the potential gathering area and allowing interior and exterior to blend together.
 The efficiencies gained by manufacturing the rest of the structures off-site allowed these buildings to be built traditionally without affecting the project’s overall schedule.
 Construction was completed in just over one year.